“The Lost Thing” is an Australian postmodern picture book by Shaun Tan.

 So when he happens upon an advertisement in the back of the newspaper he goes on a mission to find out where this thing fits in.

 The big struggle is the mythic journey that the boy must embark upon after he finds the sign with the squiggly arrow.
-It’s a big struggle finding out where the Lost Thing fits because he has to work it out himself.
+It’s a battle finding out where the Lost Thing fits because he has to work it out himself.

 The anagnorisis is symbolised with a literal door open, and a big red button.
 The boy learns that there is a whole other world full of non-conforming things right behind the boring veneer of society.